LordButley/JapanEasy/README.md

 ### Language / Tone

-From my experience learning Japanese, I found that one of the most important things will a learning tool such as this, is the simplicity of use.
-As such I have minimised the amound of text through the website.
+From my experience learning Japanese, I found that one of the most important things with a learning tool such as this, is the simplicity of use.
+As such I have minimised the amount of text through the website.
 Additionally, where there is text, I have ensured that it has a positive tone due to the difficulty faced in learning a language like Japanese.
 As anyone who's tried learning a foreign language before will know, motivation is key.

-### Layout

 # Features